John-Arboleda/HTML-linter/README.md

 ### Testing

 - Select `/html-Linter/testing` as the working directory.
-- Run the command `bundle exec rspec`
+- Run the command `bundle exec rspec` in the terminal.

 ## Authors